mantidproject/mantid/Code/Mantid/docs/source/algorithms/ConvertCWPDMDToSpectra-v1.rst

 The error (i.e., standard deviation) is defined as
 .. math:: \frac{\Delta y_i}{y_i} = \sqrt{(\frac{\Delta Y_i}{Y_i})^2 + (\frac{\Delta M_i}{M_i})^2}

+Scaling
+#######

+The normalized histogram can be scaled up by a factor specified by  *ScaleFactor*.
+In most cases, the scaling factor is equal to average monitor counts of all measurements.

+If the scaling factor is specified, then the standard error of data point :math:`i` will be converted to
+.. math:: \sigma_i = f \times \sigma^{(n)}_i
+where :math:`f` is the scaling factor.

+Linear Interpolation
+####################

+If a user specifies a bin size that is smaller than the resolution of the instrument, then it is very likely to occur that some bins have zero count, while their neighboring bins have counts that are significantly larger than noise.
+In this case, an option to do linear interpolation to the zero count bins in the histogram is provided.
+Property *LinearInterpolateZeroCounts* is used to set the flag to do linear interpolation.

+The linear interpolation will be only applied to those zero-count bins within the measuring range.

 Workflow
 --------